 There are plenty of ways to turn a semester or academic year abroad into a career path that will take you across the globe.
 While there's no checklist to guarantee you a career abroad, and you can't necessarily count on copying what someone else has done, there's a lot to learn from the people who have extended their study abroad experience far into their professional lives.

-This time, we talked to sustainable development professional Emily about trying to be an independent woman in a conservative Chilean household, staying in touch with family in the pre-Skype era, and why working on women's rights issues isn't as "sexy" as some people think.
+We spoke to sustainable development professional Emily about trying to be an independent woman in a conservative Chilean household, staying in touch with family in the pre-Skype era, and why working on women's rights issues isn't as "sexy" as some people think.

 Emily, tell us about yourself: